PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 ...
 RuntimeError: Unknown Block Julabo

+.. py:currentmodule:: src.Util

-Each CSV file is run through the :py:func:`src.Util.user_script` function, so the script will be checked for errors before being run.
+Each CSV file is run through the :py:func:`user_script` function, so the script will be checked for errors before being run.
 In the example above, the user set the column header to "Julabo", but the actual block name is "Julabo1_SP".